 Instructors are encouraged to place study materials on reserve at the Circulation Desk.
 Loan periods for reserve materials vary from 1 hour to 7 days.
 You must have a current validated University ID card to check out reserves.
 Only one reserve item may be checked out at a time.
 Reserves are not renewable.
 Students should return reserve materials directly to the Circulation Desk to avoid fines.
 If reserves are left on study tables, the student will be responsible for all fines incurred before the reserves are discharged from their record.

-There are several Group Study Rooms in the Library that are available for officially enrolled students.
+There are several Group Study Rooms in the Library that are available for currently enrolled students.
 Validated UWG ID Cards from two students are required for study room use.
 Both students must be present to check out the room.

 Students with valid UWG ID cards may check laptops from the circulation desk.
 Laptops are checked out for four hours and may be used anywhere in the library.
 Each laptop has wi-fi, the full Microsoft Office Suite, and prints to both the main and third floor printers.

 Lost and Found

 The Circulation Desk is the central repository for "Lost and Found" items in the Ingram Library.
-Items are retained here for up to 24 hours, then forwarded to Public Safety.
+Items are periodically moved to the University's main Lost and Found by University Police.

-Faculty have a longer loan period than undergraduates, and may check out regular materials until the end of the current academic year instead of the usual 28 days.
+Faculty may check out regular materials until the end of the current academic year.
 They are asked to bring in their materials each May to renew them for another year.
-(See chart under Loan Periods and Fines for restrictions.)
-All faculty and staff have full library privileges, including Inter-Library Loan privileges, remote access to GALILEO and the UWG Library's licensed databases, or access to other resources whose contracts with the Library require that the user be enrolled.
+(See chart under Loan Periods restrictions.)
+All faculty and staff have full library privileges, including Inter-Library Loan (ILL), remote access to GALILEO and the UWG Library's licensed databases, or access to other resources whose contracts with the Library require that the user be enrolled.
 See our Faculty Services page for more information.